gianaibodev/gdg-bacolod-community-platform/README.md

 ## Overview

-The **GDG Bacolod Community Platform** is a production-ready web application built for the GDG Bacolod chapter.
+The **GDG Bacolod Community Platform** is a production-ready web application that I designed and built specifically for the GDG Bacolod chapter.
+It is **not an official GDG property**, but a personal project that the organizers are free to adopt if and when they choose.
 It combines:

 - A public marketing site for events, team, and partners